TN 132 (05-25)

 Credit bureau reporting is the posting of a debt to an individual's credit record.
 SSA uses credit bureau reporting as a way of influencing a debtor to repay a title XVI debt.

 SSA's automated systems select certain delinquent title XVI debts for credit bureau reporting.
-The following criteria apply:

-The debtor must be alive;
+• The debtor must be alive;

-The debt must be $25.00 or more.
+• The debt must be $25.00 or more;

 B. Process

-1. Debtor Selection
+1. Debtor selection

 Each month, SSA's systems select title XVI debtors whose debts have reached unrecoverable status for credit bureau reporting.

-2. Debtor Notification
+2. Debtor notification

-SSA sends an automated due process notice to the selected debtors, telling them that SSA intends to report their debts to credit bureaus.
+SSA sends an automated due process notices to the selected debtors, telling them that SSA intends to report their debts to credit bureaus.
 The notice tells the debtors that the following specific information will be reported:

 1. a.